nmische/spring-boot-graphite/README.md

 Once the app has started you should be able to see the Graphite UI at http://localhost.

-You can then issue request to the application to generate metrics:
+You can then issue request to the demo application to generate metrics:

 ```
 curl --request GET 'http://localhost:8080/echo-get?msg=Test%20Get&latency=0&status=200'